DBA-MdAnasMiah/Database-Administration-SQL/README.md

 ## 🚀 Overview

-This repository contains everything you need to know about **SQL Database Administration**.
-Whether you're a beginner learning the ropes or a professional refining your skills, this guide is structured to give you a comprehensive understanding of all the essential topics.
+In this repo I will be discussiong everything that I know about **SQL Database Administration**.

 ---